 Brush their teeth

 Although not always easy, brushing your dog’s teeth is the most effective way to ensure they remain clean and plaque-free.
 There are a variety of pet toothpastes and brushes available.
 Talk to your vet about what would work best for your pet.
 It may sound obvious, but remember never to use human toothpaste as it’s toxic to animals.
+Watch our short video on how to brush your dog's teeth.

 The best time to attempt brushing your dog’s teeth is after they’ve had sufficient exercise and are calm and relaxed.
 If your dog becomes agitated and shows signs of stress, don’t continue; start slowly and increase the brushing time every day.
 Brushing is best done daily.